segdeha/es6/lessons/intro.md

 This site is not intended to be [a complete compendium of ES6 features](http://es6-features.org).
 Think of it more as a “greatest hits”.

-Codes blocks (such as the example below) can be copied & pasted into and run in the [ES6 REPL](https://repl.it/languages/babel).
+Code blocks (such as the example below) can be copied & pasted into and run in the [ES6 REPL](https://repl.it/languages/babel).
 Most of them also have a “Run it” link to the REPL with that example pre-loaded.
 Try it.
 You’ll like it!

     const words = ['❤️', 'ES6']
     const [ feeling, version ] = words